 - Route 66 & Device in name of Andre and Mairade Levy - Trade mark Opposition, 1997

 - Electrolux Northern v.
 Black & Decker - lawnmowers (suck and hover), 1996

 - Wagamama v City Centre Restaurants plc FSR 713 (Ch.D)

 - International Association for the Protection of Intellectual Property, UK Council Member

 - Chartered Institute of Patent Attorneys

 Recognition and Awards

-- Managing Intellectual Property, IP Stars - ranked in Trade Marks and Patents, 2017 - 'Harris "is commercially savvy whilst being legally tactically astute".
+- Managing Intellectual Property, IP Stars - ranked in Trade Marks and Patents, 2017 and 2018 - 'Harris "is commercially savvy whilst being legally tactically astute".
 A client also says Harris takes "time to listen and learn" in order to deliver successful outcomes.'

 - IAM Patent 1000, The World's Leading Patent Practitioners, 2017